dat-boi-lux/mitsuba-blender-addon/readme.md

-After enabling the addon, configure the 'Path to Mitsuba Installation' setting that appears under Mitsuba addon on the same 'User Preferences' panel by selecting the folder where Mitsuba Renderer binary is installed.
+After enabling the addon, configure the 'Path to Mitsuba Installation' setting that appears under Mitsuba addon on the same 'User Preferences' panel by selecting the folder: /usr/share/mitsuba (where you previously copied over mitsuba to).

 Blender might have to be restarted after configuring 'Exectuable Path' for Material preview to work.